Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Preparation: Notions and Notation

 The \emph{complement} of $\LL$ is $\{(L_n^{(-)},L_n^{(+)})\}_{n\in\nat}$ and is denoted $\co\LL$.
 Given two families $\LL=\{(L_n^{(+)},L_n^{(-)})\}_{n\in\nat}$ and $\KK=\{(K_n^{(+)},K_n^{(-)})\}_{n\in\nat}$, we define the \emph{intersection} $\LL\cap \KK$ to be $\{(L_n^{(+)}\cap K_n^{(+)}, L_n^{(-)}\cup K_n^{(-)})\}_{n\in\nat}$ and the \emph{union} $\LL\cup\KK$ to be $\{(L_n^{(+)}\cup K_n^{(+)}, L_n^{(-)}\cap K_n^{(-)})\}_{n\in\nat}$.

 To solve (or recognize) $\LL$, we use a nonuniform family $\MM = \{M_n\}_{n\in\nat}$ of finite automata indexed by natural numbers.
 Formally, we say that $\MM$ \emph{solves} (or \emph{recognizes}) $\LL$ if, for any index $n\in\nat$, $M_n$ solves $(L_n^{(+)},L_n^{(-)})$.
 We say that $\MM$ is of \emph{polynomial size} if there is a polynomial $p$ satisfying $sc(M_n)\leq p(n)$ for all $n\in\nat$.
 The complexity class $\oned$ (resp., $\onen$) consists of all families of promise problems solvable by nonuniform families of polynomial-size 1dfa's (resp., 1nfa's).
-Similarly, a family $\{N_n\}_{n\in\nat}$ of 1dpda's (resp., 1npda's) is said to have a \emph{polynomial size} if there exists a polynomial $p$ satisfying $ssc(N_n)=|Q_n||\Gamma_n^{\leq e_n}|\leq p(n)$ for all $n\in\nat$, where $e_n$ is the push size of $N_n$.
-We then define two complexity classes $\onedpd$ and $\onenpd$ using polynomial-size 1dpda's and 1npda's, respectively \cite{Yam21}.
+Similarly, a family $\{N_n\}_{n\in\nat}$ of 1dpda's (resp., 1npda's) is said to be of \emph{polynomial size} if there exists a polynomial $p$ satisfying $ssc(N_n)=|Q_n||\Gamma_n^{\leq e_n}|\leq p(n)$ for all $n\in\nat$, where $e_n$ is the push size of $N_n$.
+We note that $\Sigma$ is fixed independent of index $n$ but $\Gamma_n$ is allowed to vary according to $n$.
+We then define two complexity classes $\onedpd$ and $\onenpd$ using polynomial-size 1dpda's and 1npda's, respectively \cite{Yam21a}.